-Aging is a part of human life.
+Aging is a part of life.
 However, there is a shortage of personal caregivers, so there’s an opportunity for you to make money with this job.
-Not to mention, Becoming a companion for the elderly is an honorable and rewarding profession.
+Not to mention, becoming a companion for the elderly is an honorable and rewarding profession.

 To become a companion for the elderly, you typically need a high school diploma or equivalent.
 Some institutions may require you to complete formal training through a caregiver training program, although some offer on the job training.
 You’ll also need to pass certain background checks.